Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 	02/20/2024 Fixed rcon not working for API shop and permissions commands

 	02/24/2024 Rework to mod updates added change notes to the mod update post.
 Fixed issue where server restarting would loop multiple times.

+	2/25/2024 Added new / slash command for server info.
+This requires config setting change.
+In config  set "Battle_Metrics_Token": to your battlemetrics token or set it to "" empty quotes. empty quotes will disable the function.
+If you want a token you can get a free token from https://www.battlemetrics.com/developers make sure to set the "Battle_Metrics_ServerID": for your servers in the config as well, if your using this function. see example config for details.
+			  This command can be used by anyone to get server information/status.
 ###########################	INSTALLATION INSTRUCTIONS	########################################

 PART 1:	Nodejs Installation